6 Stages of Gibbs’ Reflective Cycle

 Human beings like to learn and improve from experiences, but this process requires an element of introspection.
 This means that experiencing something isn’t enough in itself to learn from it.
 Indeed, you also need to consciously think about your experiences, reflect on them and assess what can be done better.
 Only then will you improve and get better results the next time.

-What Is the Gibbs' Reflective Cycle
+What is the Gibbs' Reflective Cycle

 The Gibbs' Reflective Cycle approach aims at providing you with the right tools to understand this "learning from experience" process and make the most of it.
 Note that this method can be applied in many different situations, such as self-improvement, coaching, or mentoring, but it's most commonly used to describe the way people learn about their own behaviors and thoughts.

-Why Is Gibbs' Cycle of Reflection Important
+Why is Gibbs' Cycle of Reflection Important

 According to Gibbs, reflecting on your learning experience assists you in improving your performance both in the present and future.